 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.

-- Overall, we rate the Associated Press Least Biased based on balanced story selection and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Associated Press borderline Left-Center Biased due to left leaning editorializing, but Least Biased on a whole due to balanced story selection.
+We also rate them Very-High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: VERY HIGH

 Inventor and publisher of The New York Sun, Moses Yale Beach started the Associated Press in 1846.
 The Associated Press (AP) was created by five New York newspapers.
 It is a multinational not-for-profit news agency headquartered in New York City and currently owned by its contributing newspapers, radio, and television stations in the United States.
 The Associated Press (AP) states its mission as “to inform the world” and describes its brief history as “In 1846, five New York City newspapers funded a pony express route through Alabama to bring news of the Mexican War north faster than the U.S. Post Office could deliver it.
 And The Associated Press was born.”

 The evolution of relations between the world news agencies (Reuters, AFP, Associated Press) can be read here.
 Steven R. Swartz is Chairman of the AP, as well as President & CEO of Hearst and Gary B. Pruitt is the President and CEO of the Associated Press.
 Here is the complete list of AP Board of Directors and management committee.